 Many disputes concern deposit issues.
-Read here where DIGURA gives you some tips to get the most of your deposit refunded.
+In this article, DIGURA gives you some tips to get most of your deposit refunded.

 As a rule, your landlord may only require you to hand over the residence in a generally good condition.
-This means that you must hand over the residence in the condition that the residence was in when you took over it, except for normal wear and tear.
+This means that you must hand over the residence in the condition that the residence was in when you took over, except for normal wear and tear.

 However, this does not apply to rental homes that were rented before July 1, 2015.
-In these cases, the landlord may require you to hand over the residence as newly repaired condition if it was newly repaired when you moved in.
+In these cases, the landlord may require that you to hand over the residence in a newly repaired condition if it was newly repaired when you moved in.

-So… What can you do to get the most deposit when vacating?
+So… What can you do to get most deposit when moving out?

 Make a move in report as well as a list of defects when moving in

-Our first trick to get the most deposit back is at the time of move in.
-When you move into the residence, your landlord must call you for an move in inspection, in which he must prepare a move in report.
+Our first advise to get most deposit back is at the time of move in.
+When you move into the residence, your landlord must call you in for a move in inspection, in which he must prepare a move in report.
 In this, the condition of the residence upon the move must be noted – as well as any shortcomings.

 However, this is the landlord’s view of the condition of the residence.
 You should therefore also make a detailed list of defects in the residence that you send to your landlord within 14 days after taking over the residence.

-This will be of great importance in your vacating of the residence as it can prove your complaint about any shortcomings in the residence that you will not be responsible for.
+This will be of great importance when moving out of the residence, as it can prove your complaint about any shortcomings in the residence that you will not be responsible for.
 It is therefore important that you are very thorough and note the smallest things down.